GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Naghai.md

 +1 [Prcp]
 Choose an attribute.
 It is increased by a single level.

-**Languages**: You gain competency in the Common Tongue and Lazine.
+**Languages**: You gain competency in the Common Tongue and Meolas.

 **Run Speed**: You may run up to 5 yards per move.